GeoCat/qgis-bridge-plugin/docs/source/supported_symbology.rst

 Placement options for labels
 ----------------------------

-The folowing options from the :guilabel:`Placement` group of parameters are supported:
+The following options from the :guilabel:`Placement` group of parameters are supported:

 - The only supported :guilabel:`Placement` option is: :guilabel:`Offset from centroid`, with the following parameters